 The Evangelical Association of Malawi (EAM) is a christian umbrella organization for evangelical churches and christian organizations that seeks to mobilize, unite and equip churches for the holistic proclamation of the love of God, in Christ, through word and deeds.

-EAM has a membership of more than 110 church denominations and christian organizations spread throughout the country, representing a population of approximately 5.2 million out of the 17 million people in Malawi.
+EAM has a membership of more than 120 church denominations and christian organizations spread throughout the country.

 The Evangelical Association of Malawi is part of a global network of the evangelical community.
 At Africa level, EAM is a member of the Association of Evangelicals for Africa (AEA) with its base in Nairobi, Kenya.
 At international level, EAM is a full member of World Evangelical Alliance (WEA), currently based in USA.

 The Evangelical Association of Malawi (EAM) was established in Malawi in 1962.
 It was then known as Evangelical Association of Nyasaland.
 The main focus of the association was to defend the gospel against liberalism which was then spreading fast all over Africa.
 In the late sixties and mid seventies, the Evangelical Association of Malawi was instrumental in facilitating the work of a number of mission agencies committed to the propagation of the gospel in our nation.
 EAM played a key role in the establishment of New Life For All, Scripture Union, World Vision International and many other organizations in Malawi.
 Over the years EAM, through the work of its member churches and mission agencies, has contributed significantly towards the spiritual and social transformation of our nation.